Hip & Knee Pain

 Generally, hamstring strains are diagnosed by history and physical examination.
 The chiropractor Omagh will ask you questions about the mechanism of your injury and perform orthopedic tests to evaluate the condition.
 In certain cases an MRI or other tests will be ordered to determine the extent of the injury.

-What Are the Options for Treating Hamstring Strain?
+What Are the Options for Hamstring Strain?

-Hamstring strains are commonly treated at Omagh Chiropractic.
-Depending on the extent of the injury, you will be provided with a treatment plan that will include Spinal/Pelvic and extremity manipulations, myofascial release and therapeutic exercise.
+Hamstring strains are commonly seen at Omagh Chiropractic.
+Depending on the extent of the injury, you will be provided with a plan that will include Spinal/Pelvic and extremity manipulations, myofascial release and therapeutic exercise.
 Many active patients have reaped the benefits of chiropractic care.
 Schedule your appointment with one of our chiropractors and ride, run, dance, skate or ski your way to the top.

 1. Hamstring strain injuries: recommendations for diagnosis, rehabilitation, and injury prevention.
 Heiderscheit BC, Sherry MA, Silder A, Chumanov ES, Thelen DG.J Orthop Sports Phys Ther.
 2010 Feb;40(2):67-81.